virtual/100daysofcode/index.md

 > Been putting this off since January—updated my webserver to the next OS version.
 >
 > Killed off MariaDB on recommended purge/cleanup, but thankfully when I reinstalled it, all my databases were still there.
 Small miracles. 🌟 R3D31/#100DaysOfCode

+### IBM Practitioner

+Restless reinvention

+- _“The last best experience that anyone has anywhere, becomes the minimum expectation for the experience they want everywhere.”_ - Bridget Van Kralingen
+- __restless reinvention__
+a principle of Enterprise Design Thinking that represents active continuous testing and learning in order to improve the solution to a problem
+- Visualize your ideas, so that your team and users can understand them clearly.
+It does need to communicate the idea enough for someone else to understand it and give you feedback.
+- The next time you have a new idea to share with your team, before you tell them about it, draw it on paper.
+Think about how a diagram or visual representation might convey something that words couldn’t.
+- Ideate!
+- Prompts like “...on the moon” automatically trigger non-obvious ideas.
+And that’s how you get to something no one else does yet.Try thinking of your users’ problem in a different context, like “without modern technology,” or “in the year 3019.”
+- Take risks: Let’s talk about failure

+Include a variety of voices
+- Enterprise Design Thinking asks that you collaborate as a whole team to get the job done.
+- __Diverse Empowered Teams__
+an Enterprise Design Thinking Principle that represents that a group of people with varied perspectives more successfully make decisions together and work toward shared goals
+- Ideate
+- Cluster like ideas
+- Build off eachother's ideas
+- Come to some alignment on a path forward
+- Build alignment across your team, __alignment__ a state of agreement and understanding on a group decision that includes follow-through on that decision
+  - Next time you’re in a meeting where the conversation spins in circles, ask everyone to grab something to write with, visualize their thoughts, and then take turns sharing.
+  - Next time you’re in a meeting where only one or two people share their opinion, hold a silent and anonymous voting session to expose everyone’s viewpoints.
+- Start sharing stories
+- __Playbacks__
+an Enterprise Design Thinking Key, story-based presentations that bring stakeholders and whole teams together in a safe space to exchange feedback
+- Alignment:
+  - Starting a new project or initiative.
+Answer questions like: _Who will be the users and stakeholders?
+What experience are we trying to improve and why?_
+  - Deciding as a team on a future experience for your users.
+Answer questions like: _What do we think our users need to be successful?
+How are we going to serve those needs?_
+  - Reviewing progress as you deliver.
+Answer questions like: _Do we successfully deliver value to our users?
+Are we still aligned as a team?_

+Planning
+- In design thinking, to solve for an actual need that exists in the world, you must take the time to write clear problem statements around your intent: What problem are you solving, for whom, and why?

 ## R3 Day 30: 2020-04-19 Sunday